CesarEGomezG/CesarEGomezG/README.md

 #### Read

 This project consisted of making a web app quite similar to YouTube as a concept but with readings instead of videos.
 Read is practically a "YouTube of readings".
+It has a main page, a page for a reading, a blog page, login and sing up, and I worked in a page where the user could write a reading.

-I made this project after finishing studying some of the courses I took about web development with JavaScript, both Front end and Back end.
+Read was my first personal project and I made it after finishing studying some of the courses I took about web development with JavaScript, both Front end and Back end.
 It helped me to learn and master those technologies through practice.
 I also made this project with React.js and Express.js.
 With this project I also could learn how to create a login, sign up and authentication with JSON Web Tokens to manage permissions in the system with Passport.js and I learned how to use MongoDB, a NoSQL database.

 ![image](https://github.com/CesarEGomezG/CesarEGomezG/assets/76894869/ef6d48b0-ef8c-4df9-8332-f946bdd304f2)